Verification of the Incremental Merkle Tree Algorithm with Dafny: Introduction

 Interesting properties of incremental Merkle trees were established in~\cite{ogawa} using the MONA prover.
 This work does not prove the algorithms in the DSC which are designed to minimise gas consumption and hence split into parts: insert a value in a tree, and compute the root hash.
 Moreover, some key lemmas in the proofs could not be discharged by MONA.

 The gold standard in program correctness is a complete logical proof that can be \emph{mechanically checked} by a prover.
 This is the problem we address in this paper: to design a \emph{machine-checkable proof} for the DSC algorithms (not the bytecode) using the Dafny language and verifier.
 The DSC has been deployed in Nov\-ember 2020.
 To the best of our knowledge, our analysis, completed in October 2020, provided the first fully mechanised proof that the code logic was correct, and free of runtime errors.
 There seem to be few comparable case-studies of Dafny-verified (or other verification-aware programming languages like Whiley~\cite{whiley-setss-2018}) code bases.
 The most notorious and complex one is probably the IronFleet/IronClad~\cite{ironfleet-2015} dis\-tri\-bu\-ted system, along with some non-trivial algorithms like DPPL~\cite{dpll-dafny-19} or Red-Black trees~\cite{DBLP:journals/jar/Pena20}, or operating systems, FreeRTOS scheduler~\cite{matias_program_2014}, and ExpressOS~\cite{DBLP:conf/asplos/MaiPXKM13}.
+Other proof assistants like Coq~\cite{Paulin-Mohring2012}, Isabelle/HOL~\cite{Nipkow-Paulson-Wenzel:2002} or Lean~\cite{DBLP:conf/cade/MouraKADR15} have also been extensively used to write machine-checkable proofs of algorithms~\cite{lammich-ijcar-2020,lammich-mc-ta,timsort-jdk,ghc-mergesort} and software systems~\cite{DBLP:conf/sosp/KleinEHACDEEKNSTW09,DBLP:journals/jar/Leroy09}.

 \paragraph{\bf \itshape Our Contribution.} We present a thorough analysis of the incremental Merkle tree algorithm used in the DSC.
 Our results are available as software artefacts, written using the CAV-awarded Dafny\footnote{\url{https://github.com/dafny-lang/dafny}} verifi\-ca\-tion-aware programming language~\cite{dafny-ieee-2017}.
 This provides a self-contained machine checkable and reproducible proof of the DSC algorithms.
 Our contribution is many-fold and includes: \begin{itemize} \item a \emph{new original simple proof} of the incremental Merkle tree algorithm.
 In contrast to the previous non-mechanised proof in~\cite{formal-inc-merkle-rv} we do not attempt to directly prove the existing algorithm, but rather to \emph{design} and refine it.
 Our proof is \emph{parametric} in the height of the tree, and \emph{hash} functions; \item a \emph{logical specification} using a formal definition of Merkle trees, and a \emph{new functional version} of the algorithm that is proved correct against this specification; the functional version is used to specify the invariants for the proof of the imperative original version~\cite{vitalik-merkle} of the algorithm; \item a repository\footnote{\url{https://github.com/ConsenSys/deposit-sc-dafny}} with the complete Dafny source code of the specification, the algorithms and the proofs, and comprehensive documentation; \item some new provably correct simplifications/optimisations; \item some reflections on the practicality of using a verification-aware programming language like Dafny and some lessons learned from this experience. \end{itemize}